cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 author: cmeissner
 ---

-Usually, OpenShift prevents containers running in a cluster from accessing Linux features like shared file systems, root access and some core capabilities e.g. the KILL command as such protected functions could affect other workloads running in the same kernel.
+Usually, OpenShift prevents containers running in a cluster from accessing Linux features like shared file systems, root access, and some core capabilities, such as the KILL command, as such protected functions could affect other workloads running in a cluster.

-Most workloads are fine with the default, but especially stateful workloads often need more permissions to run.
+Most workloads are fine with the default, but especially stateful workloads often require additional permissions to run.

 Security Context Constraints define which protected functions are allowed and which are not allowed. (see [About security context constraints](https://docs.openshift.com/container-platform/4.11/authentication/managing-security-context-constraints.html#security-context-constraints-about_configuring-internal-oauth)) One of the defaults SCC is `restricted-v2` which is applied by default to any workload.

 ```shell
 $ oc describe scc/restricted-v2